AttilaW-Keytiles/python-service/README.md

  * REST - DELETE operations: having 404 response or not having it is a design question.
 Teams who favor full idempotency typically never return 404 on these requests.
 While Teams who favor full transparency and control do.
 I have chosen transparncy here.
  * The API is relatively extensive but did not implement everything - too much time investment for a code challenge maybe? :-)
+ * There is no DELETE on accounts.
+Not a coincidence...

 ### Handy tools